2beFound/external-api-docs/master-data-api/csv/README.md

 `link_to_small_shop_image`/`link_to_big_shop_image`: URL of the shop's main image on ALPINRESORTS.com, in its two available sizes.

+`is_api_bookable`: Indicates whether this shop can be booked through the [booking API](../../offer-api/README.md).
+`0` means that the shop can not be booked through the API, but it can still be linked to (using a referer link).

 Furthermore, there is a sample offer from our website included in every line:
 - `sample_discount_period`: The reference timeframe during which the offer is valid.
 - `sample_discount_percentage`: The discount percentage offered on ALPINRESORTS.com, in float format.
 E.g. 0.10 is for a 10% discount.